 On father’s day this year, we ate at a famous Szechuan restaurant here in Vancouver .
-My son ordered lemon chicken and I was inspired to look for a recipe that I could try.
+My son ordered Chinese lemon chicken and I was inspired to look for a recipe that I could try.
 I have several Chinese cookbooks and I found a recipe that is not only simple but also easy to make.
 After a few changes, I was able to adapt the recipe according to my family’s taste.
 The chicken turned out crispy and coated in a sticky lemon sauce.
 My family loves it and I hope you will too.

 - 1 lb chicken breast fillets, cut into strips

 - 2 teaspoons soy sauce

 - 2 teaspoons cornstarch dissolved in 1 tablespoon water

 - Combine egg, water, soy sauce, sherry and cornstarch in a small bowl, mix until smooth.
 Pour mixture over chicken pieces and set aside for 10 minutes.